xinzhen-lab/OC-prediction/README.md

 # Note
 Missing values please leave blank.
 This tool is tolerant of missing values.
 Note that more accurate predictions might be expected only when sufficient lab test items are provided.

-# Pretrained model
+# Model training
-The pretrained model is stored in 'MCDM.model' that was trained on patients' lab tests from TJH in China.
+The pretrained model is stored in 'MCDM.model' that was trained on 3,008 (OC n=714, Control n=2,294) patients' lab tests from TJH in China.

 # Screenshot
 ![image](https://user-images.githubusercontent.com/131331281/233329985-1f32a9ab-242a-4ca2-b1aa-f02d3cff00a2.png)